PraxTube/rantoni-assets/README.md

 - Amuka, similar name to Akane, got the idea from the word Akuma - reversed - Amuka.
 [Google search results](https://trends.google.com/trends/explore?date=now%201-d&q=Akuma,Amuka,Akane&hl=de) shows that `Amuka` isn't really searched for often, which I guess is good?
 So the connection to Akuma (devil in japanese) would be that the protagonist is getting viewed by his enemies is a devil or oni or some shit like that.
 So he got the nickname Amuka from them.
 Don't have strong feelings about this one though, idea came to while I was doing my morning farmer walks.

+Generally, I think you should at least be aware of how easy it is to search for the game.
+For example, _Redeemer_ is a horrible name for a game, there are like a million different things associated with it so whenever you want to search something related to the game you need to search for _redeemer game_.

 ## Optimization

 The biggest concern is memory.
 I would really like to stay below 2 gigs, and the biggest offender of this are the characters (player, enemies etc).
 There are two optimizations I can implement fairly easily that should reduce memory by more than 50%.

-- Each animation should have its own layout, this allows us to cut out any redundant empty cells.
-It does mean I will have to swap at the layout at runtime for every animation (but if we load that in the AssetLoading step then this should be virtually zero cost).
-It also makes the pipeline a little more ugly but I will figure something out there. **Expected Result: ~50%**
 - Batch frames that are identical together and utilize trickfilms keyframe timestamps to encode the same frame data.
 Useful for stuff like idle animations or parries or later on enemy anticipation animations. **Expected Result: ~15**
+- Really just don't load everything in at once.
+If you have enemies specific to one area only then only load them in at that area.

 ## Legal

 ### Localization

-So there this happened to Jonas `https://youtu.be/MaFpf3nmHmo?t=798`, I personally think that if you had a github repo with a clear license like MIT that said clearly that anybody that would contribute will have their work licensed under MIT would make this essentially a non problem?
+So this happened to Jonas `https://youtu.be/MaFpf3nmHmo?t=798`, I personally think that if you had a github repo with a clear license like MIT that said clearly that anybody that would contribute will have their work licensed under MIT would make this essentially a non problem?
 Though I guess it would be better to ask a lawyer for that?
 But if this were a problem then wouldn't all of open source be at risk?

 ## MISC